 Stockbridge City staff has indicated that a heavy truck restriction will be implemented on Davidson Parkway from Walter Way to N. Henry Parkway.
 Therefore, all heavy trucks generated by the development are expected to access the site via Davidson Parkway north/west of the site.
-Additional comments from ARC's Transportation Access & Mobility Group are attached, which note that the heavy vehicle staging plan described in the traffic impact study should be more clearly identified on the site plan as it continues through the local review process.
+Additional comments from ARC's Transportation Access & Mobility Group are attached, which note that the heavy vehicle staging plan described in the traffic impact study should be clearly identified on the site plan.